rupanjali-iitgn/temp_wetting/README.md

 # temp_wetting
+NOTE: IF ANYONE INTENDS TO USE THE CONTENT (INCLUDING CODES, TEXT, EQUATIONS) PLEASE CITE THIS ORIGINAL REPOSITORY OR THE RELEVANT PUBLICATIONS.

 Project for designing solid surfaces with desired temperature-dependence of wetting behavior.
 The description is in the form of a proposal.
 The project is the first step, where we investigate the importance of long-ranged transverse correlations across the solid-liquid interface.